tamtran4869/sql_challenge/Balanced_tree/solutions.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/212569755-32ac97e4-d94b-40b1-91d5-eff00bbf0c2c.png)

-6. What is the average revenue for member transactions and non-member transactions?
+**Question 6:** What is the average revenue for member transactions and non-member transactions?

 ```sql
 SELECT - group by membership and take the avg